oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 1. Initialize services
 2. Create a new node.js project
 3. Install dependancies
+4. Create a config file and update contract addresses
+5. Publish a new data token
+6. Mint 100 tokens

 1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
 1. Alice mints 100 tokens
 1. Alice allows marketplace to sell her datatokens